MarioJim/memory_admin_simulator/README.md

 # memory_admin_simulator

-Final project for Operating Systems written in Rust
+Final project for Operating Systems written in Rust.

 A toy simulator used to compare between some page replacement algorithms: